crisog/crisog.github.io/src/content/blog/docker-for-webdevs-part-3.md

 CMD ["node", "dist/index.js"]
 ```

-#### What are the advantages?
+### Advantages

 The build stage uses a full `node:22` image because it provides all the tools and dependencies required to compile or prepare our application.

 The runtime stage uses `node:22-alpine` because we don't need dev/build dependencies.
+Alpine Linux is a lightweight Linux distribution designed for security, simplicity, and resource efficiency.
 So the resulting image is much lighter than the full node:22 image.

 This means our multi-stage build is both **flexible** & more **efficient**, because you can have different environments for building versus running the app & the resulting image is **lighter**.

+#### Security
+Beyond just saving space, smaller runtime images offer important security benefits.
+With fewer packages installed, your production container has a reduced attack surface and fewer potential vulnerabilities to patch.
+This is particularly important for applications that are exposed to the internet.

+#### Size
 Let’s talk numbers.
 A single-stage build using `node:22` might weigh in at 1GB, thanks to `node_modules` and extra dependencies.
 Switch to a multi-stage build with `node:22-alpine`, and that could shrink to ~160MB.

 Smaller images mean faster deployments & lower storage costs.